Frequently Asked Questions

 Diplomates who are registered as a European Veterinary Specialist by the EBVS can get permission to use the EBVS European Veterinary Specialist logo by reading and acknowledging by signature the regulations for use of this logo.
 To request permission to use the logo contact the EBVS Secretariat by email (email@example.com) and follow the instructions received from the Secretariat.

-Non-practising or Retired Diplomates are not allowed to use the title Diplomate, but may use the title Diplomate (non-practising) or Diplomate (Retired), or abbreviation thereof, respectively.
+Non-certified or Retired Diplomates are not allowed to use the title Diplomate, but may use the title Diplomate (non-certified) or Diplomate (Retired), or abbreviation thereof, respectively.

 No, these terms cannot be used as an indication of a special qualification.
 It is potentially misleading to the public and therefore must not be used in any public communication or other solicitation.